Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 Alaska-Sourced

 We don't farm chaga — we can't.
 The most potent chaga grows slowly on wild birch trees in the harshest winters on earth.
-From our home base in Ester, Alaska, we spend the coldest months of the year on snowshoes, harvesting chaga conks the way Alaskan subsistence families have for generations.
+From our home base a few miles outside of Fairbanks, Alaska, we spend the winter months on snowshoes, harvesting chaga conks the way Alaskan subsistence families have for generations.

-Every piece we ship is inspected by hand, sun-dried to preserve its beta-glucans and polyphenols, and traceable back to the very forest it came from.
+Every piece we ship is inspected by hand and freeze-dried to preserve its beta-glucans and polyphenols.

 READ THE FULL STORY

-Chaga isn't a trendy superfood — it's been studied by Russian and Scandinavian scientists for over 60 years.
+Chaga isn't a trendy superfood — it's been studied by scientist from Sweden to Japan for over 60 years.
 Here's what's actually inside every piece we harvest.

 146,700